 - 1/4 teaspoon Morton’s kosher salt

-For the lean crepes, I swapped out 6 oz cold water for 6 oz of milk and used no butter.
+For the lean crepes, I swapped half the milk for 6 oz water and used no butter.

-For the rich crepes, I added 1 1/2 Tablespoons of melted butter to the basic batter.
+For the rich crepes, I added 1 1/2 Tablespoons melted butter to the basic batter.

-For the puffy crepes, I substituted self-rising flour for the all-purpose flour and went with 6 oz each water and milk.
+For the puffy crepes, I substituted self-rising flour for the all-purpose flour and used 6 oz each milk and water.

 Taste and Texture Comparison